botswana-harvard/getresults-distribute/README.md

         mkdir_remote=True)
     server.watch()

-For above, files are collated into sub-folders of the destination folder (*server.destination_dir*).
-The *custom_select_destination_func* parses the file name to lookup the destination sub-folder.
-The lookup is done against the _RemoteFolder_ model.
+On a server event, files are collated into sub-folders of the destination folder (*server.destination_dir*).
+The sub-folder name is found by querying the _RemoteFolder_ model using the folder_hint.
 For example, parse *12* from *066-129999-9.pdf*:

 	RemoteFolder.objects.get(base_path=base_path, folder_hint='12')